pranigopu/pranigopu/README.md

 <details>
 <summary><b>Text Mining and Sentiment Analysis via Chrome Extension (2022)</b></summary>
-<p>Develop a Chrome extension to scrape website text and perform sentiment analysis using Django and Python.</p>
+<p>Developed a Chrome extension for text mining and sentiment analysis on web pages.
+Created the extension and integrated its popup-based frontend with the backend using Django (hosted locally).
+The backend runs Python code for text mining and sentiment analysis (based on code written by a teammate).
+The prototype generates a word cloud, word frequency chart, and sentiment pie chart.</p>
 <a href="https://github.com/pranigopu/sentiMiner"><b>See GitHub repository >></b></a>
 <br>
 <table>